 SUPREME COURT OF CANADA APPEAL, NOVEMBER 2016

 After about two hours of testimony from both sides, and energetic questioning of all presenters, Chief Justice Beverley McLachlin recessed the hearing.
-We were about to leave the court for a lunch break when we read a notice on the TV screens that said the court had been adjourned for a brief period and the bench would return momentarily.
-We waited, tense and anxious, for about a quarter of an hour and then the judges returned.
+We were about to leave the court for a lunch break when we read a notice on the TV screens that the court had adjourned for a brief period and the bench would return momentarily.
+We waited, tense and anxious, for a quarter of an hour until the judges returned.
 McLachin read the decision.
 The appeal was allowed.
 We had won.
 The judgment restored our rights and language immediately.

 It took fifteen years, millions of dollars, and the determination of forty thousand teachers acting in union, but we had won.

 Immediately and shamelessly, Christy Clark, with appalling dishonesty announced she was pleased by the decision.
 On the radio and in the papers she said: